jackson-nestelroad/pokengine-jcoad-docs/docs/source/reference/conditions.rst

         Item name or ID number.

+.. jcoad:condition:: party

+    The number of |Pokemon| in the player's party.

 .. jcoad:condition:: party[name|id]

     1 if player has a specified |Pokemon| in their party.
 0 otherwise.